-Satellite images and tracking maps of Subtropical Storm Rebekah 2019, October 27 - November 1.
+Satellite images, weather maps and tracks of Subtropical Storm Rebekah 2019, October 27 - November 1.
 Max wind speed 50mph.

 Satellite imagery indicates that Rebekah has degenerated to a remnant low as the circulation remains void of deep convection.
 In addition, the system is starting to merge with a weak frontal system over the northeastern Atlantic.
 Re-development of deep convection appears unlikely, and the remnants of Rebekah are expected to weaken to a trough between 12-24 hours.